 Uber has been engaged in back-and-forth legal battles in Italy for years, but as a general rule, don’t count on using Uber in Italy.

 FreeNow is a great alternative and is what we use in Italy (and in many places throughout Europe).

 Tips for Paying for Things in Italy

 You’ll be able to use your credit card regularly to purchase meals, groceries, train tickets, etc.

 However, don’t use a card for small purchases.

-For small items like gelato or coffee (both very important parts of trip to Italy), have cash on hand.
+For small items like gelato or coffee (both very important parts of any trip to Italy), it’s best to have cash on hand.